 Do these regulations apply to all other structures on the property (decks, detached shed, garage, pool house, etc) or just the main house?

 Yes.
 Measurements are taken from outside edge of the building's eaves and any attached or unattached structures, such as decks, sheds, garage, etc.

-In Zone 1A, can I use mulch or bark to cover the ground?
+In the 3 feet next to my house, may I use mulch or bark to cover the ground?